 Behind every successful group is a goal-oriented sponsor who knows how to lead and motivate others.
 Students tend to respond to sponsors who are well thought out themselves and have clearly defined objectives.

 The ability to bring out the best in their group members and get results is key.
 Even though these sponsors tend to be strong-willed and even opinionated, they also have the ability to relate to and understand their students.
 This becomes evident as people tend to want to follow leaders who ultimately have their best interests in mind.
-Here are the top 5 qualities that effective teachers have according to students.
+Here are the top 5 qualities that effective teachers have.

 Consequently, students shouldn’t feel as though they’re being forced to participate in fundraiser activities; however they should be inspired to want to do so.